SAFCSP-Team/git-github/content/remote-repositories.md

 ```
 git remote -v
 ```
-You should see origin listed and pointing to the cloned repository’s URL.
+You should see origin listed and pointing to the cloned repository’s URL, which means cloning a remote repository will by default create a remote pointing to the remote repository for syncing the updates later on so you don't have to create your remote manually.

 ## Working with the Remotes

 ### Get Detailed Information about a Remote